MelonKony/millmint/content/utopia/society/state/finance.md

 - **Senrouive**: private enterprises
 - **Venrouive**: public enterprises with membership in an industrial bureau

 *Venrouive* (also known as public companies in Vekllei) are enterprises beholden to industrial bureaus, which are collections of companies with close relations and hold membership in a shared industrial council.
-Venrouive businesses are characterised by preferred large-scale enterprises, some of which may be state-owned, that hold considerable power over a market.
+Venrouive businesses are characterised by large-scale enterprises, some of which may be state-owned, that hold considerable power over a market.
 In some cases, a bureau may monopolise a market, as in the case of the Vekllei telecommunications industry.

 Both senrouive and venrouive companies may participate in the international market, but only bureaus (and by extension, participating venrouive companies) may trade directly with overseas governments and enterprises.